captam3rica/gitNotes/Learning/lfcsa-v2.16-study-guide.md

 -   apt-get autoclean: clean any partial  package

     -   /var/cache/apt/archives and /var/cache/apt/archives/partial/

-    -   Like clean, autoclean clears out the local repository of retrieved package files.
+    Like clean, autoclean clears out the local repository of retrieved package files.
 The difference is that it only removes package files that can no longer be downloaded, and are largely useless

--   apt-get autoremove: remove any unused deps

--   /etc/apt/sources.list: list of repos

--   apt-get update && apt-get upgrade: to upgrade
+-   apt-get update && apt-get upgrade: to update and install package updates

 -   apt-get dist-upgrade: upgrade the distro

     -   will determine which packages are compatible or which are not

+-   apt-get autoremove:

+    autoremove is used to remove packages that were automatically installed to satisfy dependencies for other packages and are now no longer needed.

+-   apt-get remove \[package name]: will remove the package, but not fully

--   apt-get remove --purge \[package-name]
+    -   apt-get remove --purge \[package-name]: Completely delete package

-    -   apt-get purge \[package-name]: is an option, but not the best
+    -   apt-get remove --autoremove \[package-name]:

+        Like **autoremove**, will uninstall unused deps associated with a given package.

 -   apt-get --download-only \[package name] or apt-get download \[package name]